n-brock/portfolio/_posts/2018-demo-post.md

 ---
-title: 'Hey Pantone, I like the colors and all, but…'
+title: 'Work, Life, What!'
-date: 2021-02-08 00:00:00
+date: 2018-30-06 00:00:00
-description: Blog post showcasing article on Medium and new Pantone swatch
+description: Showcasing the effort and participation in the 2018 DC Service Jam
 featured_image: '/images/demo/pantone-swatch-post.jpg'
 ---